-his is a tale of two types of business.
+This is a tale of two types of business.
 On the one hand there are traditional companies where productivity is flat or falling, presenteeism is everywhere and staff complain about the lack of decent tech and the limits this places on them.
 On the other hand are highly flexible, mobile-based companies that are tech start-ups or tech-enabled to the point that they closely resemble tech start-ups - one of the more interesting trends of the last few years has been how nimble, often small, "non-tech" businesses ranging from artisan furniture makers to organic farms have taken tech to their hearts and used it to drive extraordinary efficiencies and expand their reach.

 Because these companies are so productive, they often have no problem giving staff extraordinary freedoms.
 They'll let them work anywhere.
-In fact, for these employers, the traditional office is becoming a thing of the past.
+In fact, for these employers, the traditional office is fast becoming a thing of the past.
 They are relaxed about the hours their staff keep and offer them benefits such as unlimited vacation time.

 They are also the shape of things to come.
-74% of professionals expect remote working to become standard.4 And according to a survey by cloud company Fuze,5 83% of workers don't believe they need to be in an office to be productive, while 70% want to be more mobile at work.
+According to a recent report by the International Workplace Group, by 2020, half of the global workforce will be working remotely most of the time.
+And according to a survey by cloud company Fuze, 83% of workers don't believe they need to be in an office to be productive, while 70% want to be more mobile at work.
 Much of what makes these businesses what they are comes from having the right tech.
 The staff are productive, efficient, and flexible because they have the right tools for their jobs.
 Moreover, within security limits, they are empowered to choose the tech that works for them.
-As a result, they are not frustrated, they feel happy and valued, and they deliver, whether it's from the office, from home, or even rom another country.
+As a result, they are not frustrated, they feel happy and valued, and they deliver, whether it's from the office, from home, or even from another country.

 Choosing the right tech partner is crucial, one that truly understands the way the Next Mobile Economy works and how the world of work has changed.
-Samsung has long been a leading technology manufacturer, giving it considerable insight into how both people and businesses use technology, and its products, technology and services are honed to enable productivity and collaboration.
+Samsung has long been a leading mobile manufacturer, giving it considerable insight into how both people and businesses use technology, and its products, technology and services are honed to enable productivity and collaboration.